 BANK DEPOSITS: In 2022, bank deposits in Navajo County (as of June 30) were up 4.0% from 2021.
 That followed strong growth of 19.1% and 24.7% in 2020 and 2021, respectively.
 Growth rates in 2021 and 2020 were the highest and second highest on record, respectively (with records back to 1994).
 Deposits in recent years were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In May 2021, the median price of homes sold in Navajo County was $260,000, according to National Association of Realtors.
-That was up 32.7% from May 2020.
-The median days on market in May was 53, down from 175 in May 2020.
-As of June 2021, there were 1,401 homes listed for sale in Navajo County (Navajo County, AZ Real Estate Market).
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Navajo County was $367,000, according to National Association of Realtors.
+That was down 15.3% from March 2022.
+The median days on market in March was 91, up from 42 in March 2022.
+As of May 2023, there were 1,481 homes listed for sale in Navajo County, up from 1,156 in May 2022.
+(Data in this section updated annually; for the most recent monthly data, visit Navajo County, AZ Real Estate Market.)

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Navajo County's travel industry (including business and leisure travel) generated $325.5 million in direct spending in 2020, down 13.5% from 2019.
-Navajo County's travel industry supported 3,700 jobs (down 7.3%) countywide with earnings of $108.6 million (down 0.7%) in 2020, according to the study.
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Navajo County's travel industry (including business and leisure travel) generated $452.1 million in direct spending countywide in 2022, up 6.2% from 2021 (the year 2021 saw a 30.9% increase, rebounding from a 13.5% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+Navajo County's travel industry supported 4,300 jobs countywide in 2022 (up 7.5% from the year prior) with household earnings of $138.7 million (up 11.0% from 2021), according to the study.